 - Place the cheese into the Thermomix and mill 10 Sec/Speed 9.
 Set aside.

 - To make the caramelised onions, heat the olive oil in a pan and add the onions.
 Cook the onions, stirring occasionally until very well browned.
 The thinner the onions are sliced the better caramelisation you will get.
 Add the vinegar and sugar right at the end and stir to combine.
 Take off the heat and set aside.

 - Place the eggs, sour cream, milk, salt & chives into the Thermomix bowl.
 Mix 10 Sec/Speed 4.

 - To assemble, scatter the onions evenly over the base of the tart, follow with the dollops of the ricotta, pour over the egg mix and finish with the reserved grated cheese.

 - Bake for 25 minutes or until just set.
 Let cool slightly.

 - Place the tomatoes on top, mixing the colours.
-Top with fresh basil, sprinkle with salt, pepper and generously drizzle with olive oil.
+Top with fresh basil, sprinkle with salt, pepper and generously drizzle with olive oil and balsamic reduction.